mkemerink/FitSCLC/README.md

 # FitSCLC
 Automated open-source model for reliable charge transport analysis in organic semiconductor diodes.
-The program is written in Matlab and allows automated analysis of space charge limited conduction measurements on unipolar diodes.
+The program is written in Matlab and allows automated analysis of temperature-dependent space charge limited conduction (SCLC) measurements on unipolar diodes.

 There are 3 archives, containing:
 1) a runtime (executable) of the fitting program